 Soon after the meeting the reviewers provide the diocese with a summary report affirming areas of strength, and giving suggestions for them to consider further.
 The diocese is asked to complete the final section of the report with their response to the peer review.

 How do you know if it’s working?

-Dioceses give feedback after each review and this has been broadly positive.
+Dioceses give feedback after each review and the responses from the second round of reviews has been even more positive than from the first round.
 Every peer review so far has been able to put a finger on at least one significant issue – such as the alignment of resources to their strategy – for the diocese to consider further.